StratifyLabs/StratifyBlog/content/device/2013-10-18-RAM-Flash-Usage-in-Embedded-C-Programs.md

 ## Dynamically Allocated

 While the compiler determines the memory address of static memory at compile time, the locations of dynamically allocted variables are determined while the program is running.
-The two dynamic memory constructs in C are: the heap and the stack.
+The two dynamic memory constructs in C are:

+- the heap
+- the stack

 The stack grows down (from higher memory address to lower ones) and the heap grows up.
 If memory usage is ignored in the design, the stack and heap can collide causing one or both to become corrupted and result in a situation that can be difficult to debug.

 The heap is managed by the programmer while the compiler takes care of the stack.

 ## The Heap